Doctelligence/doctelligence.github.io/roadmap.md

 ## 💰 Token-Generating Event (TGE)
 - Host a token-generating event (TGE) to secure the network and ensure long-term sustainability through utility-driven token models.

-## 🚀 Testnet Launch
+## 🔬 Testnet Development
-- Launch the testnet to demonstrate infrastructure and onboard early testers for feedback.
+- Conduct closed testnet tests to validate functionality and collect user feedback.

 ## 🔐 Privacy Features Integration
 - Integrate advanced privacy-preserving technologies, such as homomorphic encryption (HE), to ensure data security on the network.